luvaihassanali/SamsungRemote/README.md

         // Token being null will show dialog on TV for user to accept new connection remote.Connect();
         remote.Press(Keys.VOLDOWN);
-        Task.Delay(200).Wait() // A delay is required between sending two keys for TV to receive them properly remote.Press(Keys.VOLDOWN);
+        Task.Delay(200).Wait() // Delay is required between sending two keys remote.Press(Keys.VOLDOWN);
     }
 }
-// GenerateNewToken() will update settings.Token with new token value which can be saved for subsequent connections
+// GenerateNewToken() will update settings.Token with new token value
+// Saved token is used on next initialization so TV will not show new connection dialog
 ```

 # How to get MAC address